andrewdyer/vite-react-app-template/README.md

    git merge upstream/main
    ```

-   > ⚠️ If you get an error saying “fatal: refusing to merge unrelated histories”, add the --allow-unrelated-histories flag:
+   > ⚠️ If you get an unrelated histories error, add the `--allow-unrelated-histories` flag.

 4. **Resolve Any Conflicts (if needed):**
    Follow the usual Git conflict resolution process.